mneal4/CSE_701_finalproject/README.md

 Mackenzie Neal

 ## Introduction
 This program implements the EM algorithm in order to perform Gaussian mixture model-based clustering.
 This program uses two classes in order to do so.
-The first, is a matrix class to allow for matrices to be constructed and various matrix operations and functions to be implemented.
+The first is a matrix class to allow for matrices to be constructed and various matrix operations and functions to be implemented.
 The second class, called EMalgo, is derived from the matrix class so that matrix operations and functions can be used by EMalgo.
-This class contains functions need to perform and assess the EM algorithm.
+This class contains functions needed to perform and assess the EM algorithm.

 ## Background Information